 Kraków is the second-largest city in Poland.
 Near the border of the Czech Republic, is known for its well-preserved medieval core and Jewish quarter.
-This Mini-Guide can be used for a Weekend Guide for Krakow.
+This Mini-Guide can be used as a Weekend Guide for Krakow.

-With its old-world ambiance and charm, Krakow is one of the prettiest of Poland’s main cities, having escaped the worst of WWII bombing.
+With its old-world ambience and charm, Krakow is one of the prettiest of Poland’s main cities, having escaped the worst of WWII bombing.
 The former Polish capital’s atmospheric Old Town and Kazimierz’s streets in the Jewish district are crammed with exciting galleries, cafes, pubs, and restaurants.

 Tip: Multi-day Krakow Tourist Cards offer museum entry and free bus and tram travel between sights such as Wawel Royal Castle, the striking 14th-century St. Mary’s Basilica and the huge 10-acre Main Market Square.